Is Plusnet broadband any good?

 Activation fee required on broadband-only plans

 Not only is broadband-only a more expensive option, you have to pay activation fees too.
-For standard broadband without a phone plan, you have to pay £25 activation.
-For fibre broadband without a phone plan, this doubles to £50.
 All in all, broadband-only from Plusnet isn’t a great choice, and is only worth considering if you currently have an exceptional call plan from another provider.

 Charges apply for house moves

-Moving home can be stressful, and Plusnet doesn’t make things any easier by charging you £65 to move your broadband from your old house to your new.
+Moving home can be stressful, and Plusnet doesn’t make things any easier by charging you extra to move your broadband from your old house to your new.
 This applies to all Plusnet's packages.

 Can I get Plusnet broadband?